 How Long Do Derogatory Marks Stay on Your Credit Report?

-Derogatory marks typically stay on your credit reports for seven years, but some may cast their shadow for up to 10 years.
+Derogatory marks, like missed payments or collections, typically stay on your credit reports for seven years, but some may cast their shadow for up to 10 years.
+These marks can negatively impact your credit score, making it more difficult to be approved for new forms of credit and obtain lower interest rates.
 Here’s what to expect if you have negative credit events dragging your score down.

 Type of derogatory markHow long it remains on your credit report